esentri/domainlifecycles/readme_domain_events.md

 DomainEvent handling provides a rich set of configuration options.
 There are several preconfigured options that are provided out-of-the-box (especially with transactional support for Spring/Spring Boot 3.0).
 But it's also possible to override some of the interfaces to add customized publishing or listening behaviour.

-The configuration typically is done via creating an instance of the ``io.domainlifecycles.events.api.DomainEventsConfiguration``class.
+The configuration typically is done via creating an instance of the ``io.domainlifecycles.events.api.DomainEventsConfigurationImpl``class.
 At least for the automatic routing functionality an instance of a ``io.domainlifecycles.services.ServiceProvider`` must be provided (typically ``io.domainlifecycles.services.Services`` is used).

 ##### Out-of-the-box configuration options